arborx/ArborX/docker/README.md

 name to the container on start up.

-You may use multiple Compose file to cusomize your container.
+You may use multiple compose files to customize your container.
 For instance, you could reproduce the configuration from one of the automated builds by providing the following a `docker-compose.override.yml` file:
 ```